Thanks for dropping by. Pleased to meet you!

-When I’m not making, photographing, and writing about food, I’m exercising while browsing through food magazines, making lists of food I want to make, talking about food with my mom and sisters.
+When I’m not developing recipes, photographing, or writing about food, I’m exercising while browsing through food magazines, making lists of food I want to make, or trading recipes with my mom and sisters.

 Sometimes BFFs can get a little needy and consume all your time, though.
 With four kids and a husband, I curse food a lot too.

 Why do I go through all the extra effort?
 It’s how I create, show love, and provides me with moments of glorious salvation when I finally sit down to enjoy it.